 Shared ownership allows first-time buyers to own part of a property and pay rent on the rest.
 This means mortgage deposits can be as low as 5 per cent (since it is based on the share of the property rather than all of it).

-If you're a first-time buyer hoping to get on the property ladder in 2019, be sure to consult the Unbiased First-time Buyer Guide.
+If you're a first-time buyer hoping to get on the property ladder, be sure to consult the Unbiased First-time Buyer Guide.